Algebraic function: Monodromy

 Note that the foregoing proof of analyticity derived an expression for a system of n different function elements fi(x), provided that x is not a critical point of p(x, y).
-A critical point is a point where the number of distinct zeros is smaller than the degree of p, and this occurs only where the highest degree term of p vanishes, and where the discriminant vanishes.
+A critical point is a point where the number of distinct zeros is smaller than the degree of p, and this occurs only where the highest degree term of p or the discriminant vanish.
 Hence there are only finitely many such points c1, ..., cm.